 - We are monitoring our staff for symptoms of COVID-19.

 Staff or their family members who have symptoms of COVID-19 (e.g., fever, cough, shortness of breath, sore throat, muscle aches, tiredness) are advised to stay home and not come in to work.

 - We are screening patients for symptoms of COVID-19.

 If patients have any symptoms, we are asking them to postpone their visit to us.
-We are also checking temperatures of patients before they enter the building.

 - We are separating anyone who presents with an eye infection as this maybe a symptom of COVID-19.